JhonRobert20/drink-dispenser/README.md

 To dispense a product to an employee

 ## Actual status of the project
-Is not possible to add more products to the dispenser Is not possible to consult a product stock by an employee Is not possible to consult the machine status by an employee Is not possible to dispense a product to an employee
+Is not possible to consult the machine status by an employee Is not possible to dispense a product to an employee